Sclerotherapy

 It is generally considered the treatment of choice for small varicose veins.

 Sclerotherapy involves injecting a solution directly into the vein.
-The sclerotherapy solution causes the vein to heal, forcing blood to reroute through healthier veins.
+The sclerotherapy solution causes the vein to scar, forcing blood to re-route through healthier veins.
 The collapsed vein is absorbed by the local tissue and eventually disappears.

 Eliminates varicose veins

-After sclerotherapy, treated veins tend to disappear within a few weeks; although sometimes it can take a month or more to see the final result.
-In some cases, several sclerotherapy treatments are needed.
+After sclerotherapy, the treated veins tend to disappear within a few weeks; however, it can sometimes take a month or more to see the final result.
+In some cases, multiple sclerotherapy treatments are necessary.

 Why is it done?

-Sclerotherapy is frequently performed for cosmetic purposes, to improve the appearance of varicose and spider veins.
-The procedure may also improve related symptoms such as:
+Sclerotherapy is often performed for cosmetic purposes, to improve the appearance of varicose and spider veins.
+The procedure can also improve related symptoms such as:

-If you are pregnant or breastfeeding, doctors recommend that you wait to have sclerotherapy.
+If you are pregnant or breastfeeding, doctors recommend that you wait to undergo sclerotherapy.

 Risks